aurimas-darguzis/weatherReactApp/README.md

 Search for weather in any city in the world!

-download -> npm install -> run the app!
+download -> npm install -> npm run -> happy coding!